MXWest/spinnaker-deploymentmanager/tutorial/README.md

 `spin-destroy.sh` will destroy all of the resources.
 Takes about 3 and half minutes.

+### Important!
+`spin-destory.sh` doesn't know about the things you built and deployed from _within_ Spinnaker while it was running.
+Make sure to go back and remove those resources manually.

 ## Where is the Spinnaker API?
 `spin-get-api-ip.sh`